 Private institutions assign position numbers to distinguish each job.
-For example, a company may employ multiple students in the same position and the institution should assign the same position number for all students in the same position.
-However, many employers have multiple distinct positions and each of these should have a distinct position number to associate it with the specifics of that job.
+For example, a company may employ multiple students in the same position, and the institution should assign the same position number for all students in the same position.
+However, many employers have multiple distinct positions, and each of these should have a distinct position number to associate it with the specifics of that job.

-Please assign three-digit position numbers for all SWS placements, from 001-999.
+Three-digit position numbers should be assigned for all SWS placements, from 001-999.